gbmhunter/blog/content/electronics/components/op-amps/_index.md

 ### High Level Output Voltage

 The high level output voltage (`\(V_{OH}\)`) defines the highest voltage which the op-amp can drive the output to (with respect to the power supply `\(V_+\)`).

-### Input Impedance

-The input impedance is the internal resistance to ground from the two input pins.
-In an ideal op-amp, this value is zero.
-For most op-amps, this value is somewhere between 1-10M.

 ### Low Level Output Voltage